marwenanna/management_users_groups/README.md

 - Many users have one group
 - One group has many users

+DataFixtures:
+-AppFixtures
+-UserFixtures

 Others:
+- Exploitation facker(Faker is a PHP library that generates fake data for you)
 - Message level animation (after error, after operation CRUD , Modal)
 - Validation constraints/rules
 - Bootstrap 4